abbradar/netwire/README.md

 =======

 Netwire is a functional reactive programming (FRP) library with signal inhibition.
-It has three related concepts, the most important of which is the *wire*.
+It implements three related concepts, *wires*, *occasions* and *events*, the most important of which is the *wire*.
 To work with wires we will need a few imports:

     import Control.Wire
     import Control.Wire.FRP